Table of Contents Show

 Let’s see my past tutorial on How to enable automatic software Update on macOS that auto-fix software issues with new update auto-install on Mac.

-Have you ever before received blank screen telling Can’t connect to App Store in macOS?
+Have you ever before received a blank screen telling Can’t connect to App Store in macOS?
 Then I believe that you have solved the problem with a few simple tricks.
-And I do think you aren’t panic and ready to fix can’t connect to the app store in macOS Catalina.
+And I do think you aren’t panic and ready to fix can’t connect to the app store on mac.

 Probably the problem arises due to old cache files and some malfunctioning elements.
 Before fixing can’t connect to the app store in macOS, you should check some requirements to run an app store.
 Please note that if you are facing this error in MacBook Air, iMac, MacBook Pro, Mac Mini, and MacBook, then you can fix by following these tips.

-There are many Mojave users noticed issues and submitted problem on Apple supports like this:
+There are many Mac users noticed issues and submitted problems on Apple supports like this:

-After upgrade to MacOS Catalina, I cannot login or connect to App Store.
+After upgrade to MacOS Ventura, I cannot login or connect to App Store.

 I am using the latest MacBook Pro 2018 version.
-After upgrade to MacOS Catalina, I cannot sign out, login App Store or View my account.
+After upgrade to MacOS Ventura, I cannot sign out, login App Store or View my account.
 It always show “Cannot Connect to App Store“.
-I also upgrade my iMac to MacOS Catalina, my iMac does not have this issue.
+I also upgrade my M1 iMac to MacOS Ventura, my iMac does not have this issue.

 How can I fix this issue on my 2018 MacBook Pro?